PDDStudio/EncryptedPreferences/README.md

 ```

 *Note:*

-As with the official SharedPreferences, make sure to call `apply()` in order to save your changes!
+As with the official SharedPreferences API, make sure to call `apply()` in order to save your changes!

 **Reading Values:**